PRINCIPLES FOR HEALING A DIASTASIS

 For excellent information on alignment and diastasis, see Katy Bowman’s work at Aligned and Well

-This article is not an analysis or critique of the Tupler Technique® or any other ‘method’ or product, nor does it question or assume to comment on the expertise or reputation of any program or its creator.
-I have absolute respect for all professionals in this field working hard to help restore and strengthen women’s’ bodies.
-After all, that is what we’re all trying to do.
-You will also find some links to great information at the bottom of this post.
+IMPORTANT: This article is not an analysis or critique of any other particular ‘method’, technique or product, nor does it question or assume to comment on the expertise or reputation of any other program or professional.
+It is simply an explanation of this one.